 - dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; or

-- the acquisition, without permission, of tests or other academic material belonging to a member of the College faculty or staff.
+- the acquisition, without permission, of tests or other academic material belonging to a member of the University faculty or staff.

 - any form of plagiarism, which includes, but is not limited to:

-- the use, by paraphrase or direct quotation, the published or unpublished work of another person without full and clear acknowledgement; or
+- the use, by paraphrase or direct quotation, the published or unpublished work of another person without full and clear acknowledgment; or

 - the unacknowledged use of materials prepared by another person or agency engaged in the selling or distributing of term papers or other academic materials; or